tailSpike/promptpilot-pro/TESTING.md

 # PromptPilot Pro - Testing & CI/CD Documentation

 ## 🎯 Overview
+## 🏆 Testing Trophy – how we test

+We bias toward fast, reliable feedback and keep E2E lean:

+- Unit tests (largest):
+   - Pure logic, helpers, mappers, validation, branching.
+   - React hooks/component functions that don’t hit the DOM.
+- Component/Integration tests (mid):
+   - Render components with Testing Library + Vitest; verify behavior via the DOM and user events.
+   - Backend route/service integration with in-memory DB or test DB.
+- E2E (smallest):
+   - One E2E per Acceptance Criteria (AC) is sufficient when lower levels cover the logic.
+   - Focus on critical user journeys and persistence/hydration after Save.
+Avoid duplicating logic covered elsewhere.

+Use this mapping per story:

+- For each AC:
+   - Add unit tests for core logic and edge cases.
+   - Add component/integration tests to exercise UI behavior and service interactions.
+   - Add at most one E2E scenario to validate the end-to-end contract and persistence on reload.

 This document outlines the comprehensive testing strategy and CI/CD pipeline implemented for PromptPilot Pro, ensuring high code quality and automated deployment processes.